Doreen-Njathi-Portfolio/Power-BI-Data-Modeling-Project/README.md

-# Power BI Data Modeling Project
+# Data Modeling Project in Power BI
 This project restructures a chaotic data model with bad shapes and bad relationships into a clean galaxy schema data model, which is ready for reliable analytics and reporting.

 ## Project Requirements